Blenheim Palace: Funding the construction

-The precise responsibility for the funding of the new palace has always been a debatable subject, unresolved to this day.
-The palace as a reward was mooted within months of the Battle of Blenheim, at a time when Marlborough was still to gain many further victories on behalf of the country.
+The precise responsibility for the funding of the new house has always been a debatable subject, unresolved to this day.
+The house as a reward was mooted within months of the Battle of Blenheim, at a time when Marlborough was still to gain many further victories on behalf of the country.
 That a grateful nation led by Queen Anne wished and intended to give their national hero a suitable home is beyond doubt, but the exact size and nature of that house is questionable.
 A warrant dated 1705, signed by the parliamentary treasurer the Earl of Godolphin, appointed Vanbrugh as architect and outlined his remit.
 Unfortunately for the Churchills, nowhere did this warrant mention Queen or Crown.

 The Duke of Marlborough contributed £60,000 to the initial cost when work commenced in 1705, which, supplemented by Parliament, should have built a monumental house.
 Parliament voted funds for the building of Blenheim, but no exact sum was mentioned nor provision for inflation or over-budget expenses.
 Almost from the outset, funds were spasmodic.
 Queen Anne paid some of them, but with growing reluctance and lapses, following her frequent altercations with the Duchess.
 After their final argument in 1712, all state money ceased and work came to a halt. £220,000 had already been spent and £45,000 was owing to workmen.
 The Marlboroughs were forced into exile on the continent, and did not return until after the Queen's death in 1714.

 On their return the Duke and Duchess came back into favour at court.
 The 64-year-old Duke now decided to complete the project at his own expense.
 In 1716 work resumed, but the project relied completely upon the limited means of the Duke himself.
 Harmony on the building site was short-lived, as in 1717 the Duke suffered a severe stroke, and the thrifty Duchess took control.
-The Duchess blamed Vanbrugh entirely for the growing costs and extravagance of the palace, the design of which she had never liked.
+The Duchess blamed Vanbrugh entirely for the growing costs and extravagance of the house, the design of which she had never liked.
 Following a meeting with the Duchess, Vanbrugh left the building site in a rage, insisting that the new masons, carpenters and craftsmen, brought in by the Duchess, were inferior to those he had employed.
 The master craftsmen he had patronised, however, such as Grinling Gibbons, refused to work for the lower rates paid by the Marlboroughs.
 The craftsmen brought in by the Duchess, under the guidance of furniture designer James Moore, and Vanbrugh's assistant architect Hawksmoor, completed the work in perfect imitation of the greater masters.

-Following the Duke's death in 1722, completion of the palace and its park became the Duchess's driving ambition.
+Following the Duke's death in 1722, completion of the house and its park became the Duchess's driving ambition.
 Vanbrugh's assistant Hawksmoor was recalled and in 1723 designed the "Arch of Triumph", based on the Arch of Titus, at the entrance to the park from Woodstock.
 Hawksmoor also completed the interior design of the library, the ceilings of many of the state rooms and other details in numerous other minor rooms, and various outbuildings.